IELTS Cue Card/ Candidate Task Card # 3

 - what it is

-- do the people in your country follow this tradition
+- whether the people in your country follow this tradition

 and explain how you personally feel about this tradition.